biobakery/humann/doc/UserManual.md

     * ``$ cd $HUMAnN2_PATH ``

-2. Install MinPath

-    * ``$ python setup.py minpath ``
-    * If you would like to update the glpk required by MinPath, add the option ``--update-glpk`` to the MinPath install command.
-    * The glpk update is required if you are running on Mac OS and it will require gcc and make.

-3. Install HUMAnN2
+2. Install HUMAnN2

     * ``$ python setup.py install ``
+    * This command will automatically install MinPath (and new version of glpk) along with Bowtie2 and Diamond (if they are not already installed).
+    * To bypass the install of Bowtie2 and Diamond, add the option "--bypass-dependencies-install" to the install command.
     * If you do not have write permissions to '/usr/lib/', then add the option ``--user`` to the install command.
 This will install the python package into subdirectories of '~/.local'.
 Please note when using the "--user" install option on some platforms, you might need to add '~/.local/bin/' to your $PATH as it might not be included by default.
 You will know if it needs to be added if you see the following message `humann2: command not found` when trying to run HUMAnN2 after installing with the "--user" option.